yeraydiazdiaz/futureproof/README.md

 'http://europe.wsj.com/' page is 970880 bytes
 ```

 Note we only had to configure logging and pass the appropriate error policy, everything else was taken care for us.
-You can also choose to ignore exceptions completely and manage them yourself accessing `result`, which is how `concurrent.futures` expects you to do.
+You can also choose to ignore exceptions completely and manage them yourself accessing `result`, which is the workflow when using `concurrent.futures`.

 ### `as_completed`?